shruti-sureshan/Computer-Networks/README.md

 • Write a program to implement the change case of a word/sentence using client server through socket programming(uppercase-lowercase)<br/>

-Technologies used: JAVA 8, Eclipse IDE, Cisco Packet Tracer
+Technologies used: JAVA 8, Eclipse IDE, Cisco Packet Tracer, Wireshark